guysudai1/offset_resolver/README.md

   --of OF               File to write structure from (default is stdout) --unicode, -U         Set this value to support unicode (TCHAR, TBYTE = WCHAR).
   --quiet, -q           Set this value to get only the output, no prints.
+  --dlls DLLS, -d DLLS  A list of DLL files from C:/Windows/System32 separated by a comma
 ```

 ## TODO
 - [x] Support basic winapi types.